neelriyer/neelriyer.github.io/_posts/2020-12-20-Auto-Censoring-Swear-Words-using-Fastaudio.md

 I really like `ipython-autotime`.
 It automatically lets me know how long cells take to run.
 So there's no need to run a `%%time` in each cell.

-I'll be using this library in this notebook.

 ```
 # install ipython automtime.
 !pip install ipython-autotime